 - Make lettuce-wrapped tacos.
 Grab some lettuce and use that as your “shell”!
 This is easy to do and boosts your veggie intake.
 We love using butter lettuce, as the leaves are large and more flexible than romaine or iceberg lettuce.

 - Serve inside of thin slices of jicama.
 Jicama “wraps” are becoming more and more popular and available at grocery stores (such as Trader Joe’s and Whole Foods).
-Since they are just thin slices of jicama, not made with any compatible flours, they are compatible and add a nice crunch to your dish, and pair nicely with your hot ingredients.
+They add a nice crunch to your dish, and pair nicely with your hot ingredients.

 - Build a burrito bowl.
 Skip the shell all together and build a compatible burrito bowl.
 Load it up with your favorites like cauliflower rice, pico de gallo or salsa, guacamole, ranch or chipotle ranch, and cilantro.

 Whole30 Sheet Pan Steak Fajitas

 - 3 bell peppers stemmed, seeded and chopped into thin slices

 - 1 red or yellow onion halved and cut into thin slices

 - 1/4 cup olive or avocado oil divided